AvishkaVishwa/RobotCar/README.md

 > ⚡ A complete redesign and performance upgrade of my original ESP32-based 2-wheel robot — now featuring 4-wheel differential drive, dual motor drivers, enhanced sensing, and a **custom-designed 2-layer PCB** for clean, robust competition performance.

 ---
+## 🏅 Awards & Achievements

+> 🥈 **2nd Place – University Robotics Competition**
+> My previous 2-wheel ESP32-based robot won **2nd place** in a university competition.
+> 🎯 **Challenge Objective:** Remove the maximum number of boxes from a designated area as fast as possible.
+> 💡 The robot autonomously navigated, detected, and pushed objects while avoiding boundaries.
+>
+> This new 4-wheel version builds on that success with:
+> - A custom PCB for higher stability and motor control
+> - Dual-mode (Autonomous + BLE Manual) operation
+> - Improved PD-based line tracking and obstacle avoidance
+> - Real-time scanning with servo-driven sensors

 ## 🔄 Evolution of the Project